inves-technology/inves-template-rest/README.md

 ## Prerequisites

-- Terraform installed
+- Terraform installed.
+Test: `terraform --version`
+- AWS CLI installed, and configured with an appropriate profile.
+We use profiles extensively since we often need to switch between various AWS environments.
+Test: `aws --version`
 - A terraform backend state bucket created.
 We share one bucket between the projects.
 E.g. `aws s3 mb s3://inves-technology-terraform-state --region af-south-1`.
 Naming convention is `$AWSPROFILE}-terraform-state`
-- AWS CLI installed, and configured with an appropriate profile.
-We use profiles extensively since we often need to switch between various AWS environments

 ## Create project from template